Roh-t/Day-2-Backend-Revise-/README.md

+Understood Rohit —
+GitHub is not showing formatting because of **nested code blocks**.
+So here is your README in **pure terminal-style plain text**, with **NO markdown code blocks inside**, so GitHub will render it perfectly.

+Just **copy–paste EXACTLY as it is** into your README.md.

+---

 # 📘 Backend Revision – Day 2

 Day 2 of my backend revision streak.
-Today's topics: **Modules, CommonJS, File System (fs), Path module, OS module, and a CLI Tool for System Info**.
+Today's topics: Modules, CommonJS, File System (fs), Path, OS, and a CLI Tool for System Info.

 ---